invokemedia/wordpress-starter/README.md

 #### Nginx Note

 You will need to add the `nginx-wp.conf` block of code to your sites virtual host file.
 You will need to [update the nginx-wp.conf file](/nginx-wp.conf#L2) with your domain before using it properly.

+This installation also includes a copy of [invokemedia/laravel-helpers](https://github.com/invokemedia/laravel-helpers) which we use to complete some of the missing `array_*` methods in PHP.
+These functions help us write more concise code and reduce repeating blocks of code.
+This is expecially important when working with arrays of Post objects.

 ## Commands